Can we do direct without call without internet? How?

 Whether the two callers are on the same carrier.

-Whether the carrier supports video calling on Pixel handsets.
+Whether the carrier supports video calling on your handsets.

-Whether the phone's software contains carrier-specific features (Pixel phones run a stock Android experience, which does not contain additional carrier features).
+Whether the phone's software contains carrier-specific features (Some phones run a stock Android experience, which does not contain additional carrier features).

-As these restrictions would render built-in video calling unstable, Google leaves video calls to internet-based applications.
+As these restrictions would render built-in video calling unstable, therefore plenty of Smartphone companies does not direct video calling instead video calls to internet-based applications is supported.

 Google previously had Google Duo, which supported video calls using mobile data or Wi-Fi.
 In 2022, Google incorporated Duo into Google Meet, though, and transitioned its emphasis to an internet-based method over carrier video calling.

-Today, when you attempt to place a video call on Pixel, you'll be asked to use Google Meet instead of a built-in dialer feature.
+Today, when you attempt to place a video call on Google dialer with a Smartphone that doesn't support video calling, you'll be asked to use Google Meet instead of a built-in dialer feature.

 Internet video calls (through WhatsApp, Telegram, or Google Meet) provide end-to-end encryption, so your talks are safe from hackers.